MileHacker Logo

 Local SIMs & Mobile Providers: Compromised

 "Phoenix" is the main de facto mobile provider operating in DPR-controlled territories.
 Russian mobile operators may also be available, but their coverage can be patchy and unreliable.
-International roaming is highly unlikely to function or would be prohibitively expensive and unreliable due to the isolated nature of the networks.
+International roaming is highly unlikely to function or would be prohibitively expensive and unreliable due to the isolated character of the networks.
 All communications are subject to surveillance by de facto authorities.
 Privacy cannot be assumed.

 Network Realities